 B.A. in Information Science and Arts

-Potential jobs can in this field of study can include: Data Analyst, Database Administrator, Public Information Officer, Web Designer, Human Resources Specialist, Information System Manager, and Digital Marketing Director.
+Potential jobs in this field of study can include: Data Analyst, Database Administrator, Public Information Officer, Web Designer, Human Resources Specialist, Information System Manager, and Digital Marketing Director.

 The B.A. program requires fewer mathematics and fewer technical courses than the B.S. program; additionally, the degree places greater emphasis than the B.S. on Computational Arts coursework.

 B.A. students are required to have a minor and encouraged to specialize in one area where information science, information technology, or information arts makes an impact.
 Examples of a B.A. minor: studio arts, music, theater, dance; or in any area of the humanities, science, or business and marketing.